Awards and decorations of the Civil Air Patrol: Air Force Sergeants Association Award to Unit Cadet NCO of the Year

 This is an annual award established by the Air Force Sergeants Association to recognize the outstanding CAP cadet NCO in each squadron.

 VFW Award for Unit Cadet Officer of the Year

 The Veterans of Foreign Wars recognize excellence in CAP cadet officers through an annual award to an outstanding cadet officer in each CAP squadron.

-CAP squadron commanders may nominate one cadet officer each year for the award by submitting a nomination to the VFW detailing the cadet's accomplishments and certifying that cadet officer is in good standing academically, progressing satisfactorily in the CAP cadet program, demonstrated outstanding achievement in community service and the cadet program.
+CAP squadron commanders may nominate one cadet officer each year for the award by submitting a nomination to the VFW detailing the cadet's accomplishments and certifying that cadet officer is in good standing academically, progressing satisfactorily in CAP cadet program, demonstrated outstanding achievement in community service and the cadet program.
 The cadet must also be of high moral character, demonstrate a high level of professionalism in appearance and action and patriotism, actively promote Americanism, and demonstrate growth potential.
 A cadet may only receive this award once.